LinyiGuo96/leetcode/202110/1004-TD-SrBIA.md

 Q: Not good.
 Because the rate of fraud is very low, so even for a very simple model, it could possibly have an accuracy at 90%.

+**4. A case study**

+When get some data, perhaps making a strategy is the first thing you need to do, such as what we are going to do with these data.
+Do NOT work on the data without thinking.

 **In the end**